ItsCubeTime/Napoleon-Total-War-Intel-12th-gen-patch/README.md

 <!-- Compile to html with https://markdowntohtml.com/ -->

 # Napoleon Total War: Intel 12th-gen Patch Tutorial
-*A guide on how to patch Napoleon Total War to run on Intel 12th-gen processors, such as the i9-12900k which NTW has been known not to be able to boot on up until now due to DRM issues.*
+*A guide on how to patch Napoleon Total War to run on Intel 12th & 13th gen processors, such as the i9-12900k which NTW has been known not to be able to boot on up until now due to DRM issues.*

 We will be: